 The Governing Board is responsible for approving major educational and operational policies for Element Education.
 The Governing Board meets on a Wednesday once a month at the EEI Administrative Office.
+Due to COVID-19 all Board Meetings are held virtually until further notice.
+Please see the Agenda for meeting links.
 All members of the public are welcome to attend this meeting.
 Please visit the Board Meeting Schedule page, for the schedule of meetings, agendas, and approved final meeting minutes.

 If you are interested in attending one of the meetings, we encourage you to do so.
-The meeting are also live-streamed at our learning centers.
+The meetings are also live-streamed at our learning centers.
 Please see the agenda for a list of locations.